maximebf/events/README.md

     $dispatcher->on('/^car\.(.+)$/', function($e) {});
     $dispatcher->on(function($e) {});

-When using `on($classname)` the class should have methods named with the camelized event name prefixed witn "on". eg: the method `onCarForward()` would listen to event named car.forward (or car_forward or car-forward).
+When using `on($object)` the object should have methods named with the camelized event name prefixed witn "on". eg: the method `onCarForward()` would listen to event named car.forward (or car_forward or car-forward).